yaooqinn/yaooqinn.github.io/spark/docs/spark_vs_hive.rst

 Variance Between Spark and Hive
 ===============================

-This document provides a comparison of the differences between Apache Spark and Apache Hive, strickly speaking, Spark SQL and Hive SQL.
+This document provides a comparison of the differences between Apache Spark and Apache Hive, strictly speaking, Spark SQL and Hive SQL.

 .. note::
    Both Spark and Hive have many released versions and are being actively developed.